 - Mode is Stereo.

 You can of course set these any way you like.
 I have set the Year field to Current Date, and told the workflow to grab any artwork from my clipboard and use it for the MP3’s cover art.
-You should also set the Save File destination. the choices are iCloud Drive, Dropbox, or Box.
-You can have the workflow ask you where to save the file each time you run it, or you can set a default folder that is used every time.
+You should also set the Save File destination.
+The choices are iCloud Drive, Dropbox or Box.
+You can set the workflow to ask you where to save the file each time you run it, or you can select a default folder it uses every time.